apify/apify-docs/docs/actors/development/testing_and_maintenance.md

 ![Tasks that test an actor's configurations]({{@asset actors/development/images/testing-tasks.png}})

 We also advise to test your actor's default run – one that uses the pre-filled inputs.
-It often is the first task your users run and they may be put off if it doesn't work.
+It is often the first task your users run and they may be put off if it doesn't work.

-Set a low `maxItem` value for your testing tasks, so that you don't burn your credit uselessly.
-If you need to test your actor for a large amount of data, set the scheduler for a not so often runs (we don't test for those at the moment).
+Set a low `maxItem` value for your testing tasks, so that you don't burn your credit.
+If you need to test your actor with a large amount of data, set the scheduler to run less frequently.

 ## Set up a task from the Actor Testing actor